sassoftware/vi-solution-extensions/examples/page-event-hooks/README.md

 # Page Event Hooks Solution

 This is an example solution showcasing the use of [Page Event Hooks](https://developer.sas.com/apis/vi/apiDocs/PageEventsApi.html).
 This example demonstrates how to add pre-event and post-event hooks for broadcasted SaveObject events.

+This example also demonstrates how to share code between desktop and mobile.
+In this example, the HTML, JavaScript, and styling are all shared, while the control's metadata and the control itself are registered separately.

 Three `SaveObject` event hooks have been implemented:

 - [setAddTextHook](./projects/components/src/lib/page-event-hooks-desktop/page-event-hooks-desktop.component.ts#L149) - Inserts the value of the control's `addText` property into the fieldValue before saving (if not already present).
 - [setValidationHook](./projects/components/src/lib/page-event-hooks-desktop/page-event-hooks-desktop.component.ts#L127) - Aborts the save if the value of the control's `addRequiredPrefix` property is not present in the fieldValue.
 - [setPostSaveHook](./projects/components/src/lib/page-event-hooks-desktop/page-event-hooks-desktop.component.ts#L107) - Shows a success message after a successful save if the control's `showSuccess` property is set.
 If the `showFail` property is set, an error message is shown instead.